-“In 2021, spending on IT services is expected to amount over one trillion U.S. dollars worldwide, an increase of 4.1 percent from the previous year.”
+“In 2022, spending on IT services is expected amount to over to one trillion U.S. dollars worldwide, an increase of 7.9 percent from the previous year.”

 Outsourcing software projects is a common trend for any business.
 It is a very frequent activity for companies looking for digital solutions for their business process automation and service delivery.
-However, even startups and regular IT firms outsource, either to shed workload or to meet up with deadlines.
+However, even startups and regular IT firms outsource, either to shed workload or meet deadlines.